Disclaimer: Partnerships & affiliate links help us create better content. Learn how.

-Contrary to Apple purists, Microsoft Windows is still the #1 PC operating system in the world.
-According to Statista, three in four (77%) of all desktop computers run on Windows OS.
-However, It’s important to note that Microsoft’s popularity among users probably has more to do with its low price point than it does its security.
-To protect your data on a PC, we recommend using a VPN while online.
+Microsoft Windows is the #1 PC operating system in the world.
+However, it’s important to note that Microsoft’s popularity probably has more to do with its low price point than it does with its security.
+To protect your data on a PC, we recommend using a secure VPN.

-There are dozens of free Microsoft VPNs to choose from in the Microsoft App Store, but be sure to do your research.
-The best VPNs for Windows will safely hide your IP address, minimally affect your internet speed, guarantee no-logs, and unlock geo-restricted for streaming.
-Our VPN experts at AlwaysVPN have sifted through leading options to bring you a list of the best VPNs for Windows in 2021.
-Compare the top features of each to find the right fit for your needs.
+The best VPNs for Windows will safely hide your IP address, minimally affect your internet speed, guarantee no-logs, and unlock geo-restricted content for streaming.
+We have sifted through leading options to bring you the best VPNs for Windows in 2023.

 Top 5 VPNs for Windows